-The question "What can you do in Kassel?"
+The question “What can you do in Kassel?”
 Is not that far-fetched.
-So far Kassel has been our main venue Documenta known.
+Until now, Kassel was only used as a venue for us Documenta known.
 We didn't know much more about the city.
-The city of Kassel and its surroundings offer Northern Hesse three attractions that are so significant that they are UNESCO World Heritage Sites.
-We visited these on a three-day trip to the region.
-This led us into almost primeval forests, to a baroque masterpiece of horticultural art and to the realm of fairytale collectors.
-With these three top tips for the summer, a visit to Kassel will be a great experience.
+The city of Kassel and its surroundings offer Northern Hesse three attractions that are so important that they are UNESCO World Heritage Sites.
+We visited these on a trip to the region.
+The tour took us into almost primeval forests, to a baroque masterpiece of horticulture and into the realm of fairy tale collectors.
+With these top tips for the summer, a visit to Kassel will be an experience.

 What can one do in Kassel?
 Visit the Kellerwald-Edersee National Park

-To reach our first destination, you have to leave Kassel first.
-We drive to the Waldecker Land.
+To reach our first destination, you have to leave Kassel.
+We're going to the Waldecker Land.
 Our destination is the Kellerwald-Edersee National Park.
-The visitor center of the national park is located away from the tourist streams that lure it to the Edersee.
-The fastest way to reach it via Frauenau.
-However, the ride along the Edersee is more beautiful.
-A natural heritage of a special kind are the beech groves in the National Park Kellerwald-Edersee.
-These trees have it all: they conquered the European continent after the last ice age within a short 6000 years, almost in the blink of an eye of the earth's history.
+The visitor center of the national park is located away from the tourist streams which it attracts to the Edersee.
+The quickest way to get there is via Frauenau.
+However, the drive along the Edersee is nicer.
+The beech groves in the Kellerwald-Edersee National Park are a natural heritage.
+These trees are tough.
+They recaptured Europe within 6000 years after the last ice age.
+In the blink of an eye of the earth's history.

-It went like this: during the last ice age, many tree species, including the beech, were displaced by changing climatic conditions and of course the ice.
-Unlike in America, where the mountain ranges run from north to south, they extend from east to west in Europe.
-Beech trees grew with the advancing ice only in the eastern regions of their former growth areas.
-It was not until the ice melted that the beech slowly returned from the East to its former growth areas and conquered Europe in an astonishingly short time.
-If man had not intervened in the ecological processes of Europe, beech would certainly be one of the dominant tree species in the Old World today.
+That's how it went.
+During the Ice Age, tree species, including the beech, were displaced by climate changes and the ice.
+In contrast to America, where the mountain ranges run from north to south, in Europe they extend from east to west.
+Beech trees only grew with the ice in the regions in the east of their former growth areas.
+Only when the ice melted did the beech slowly migrate back into its growth areas from the east and recapture Europe.
+If humans had not intervened in the ecology of Europe, the beech would be one of the tree species that dominated the Old World today.
 More about the wilderness and the forests around the Edersee you can read here.

 What can one do in Kassel?
 Experience the water games on the Wilhelmshöhe